 Who are these musicians in the examples you provide?

-The majority of the brass musicians I show in this resource come from one of two academic projects I worked on.
+The majority of the brass musicians I show in this resource come from two academic projects I worked on.
 The earliest was my dissertation, completed in 2000.
 In this research project I took brass embouchure descriptions taught to me by Doug Elliott, catalogued a number of trombonists’ embouchures and anatomy through photographs, and then looked to see if I could find any anatomical features that correlated with their natural embouchure types (If you’re curious, the results were largely inconclusive, but the interview transcription with Doug in the appendix is worth reading).

 Then from 2008-2010 I video recorded a bunch of different brass musicians’ embouchures, again catalogued them according to embouchure characteristics, and put together an embouchure pedagogy presentation for the 2010 North Carolina Music Educators Association Conference.
 Most of the video footage I use as examples come from this study.